Extinction Rebellion: Class

-According to the Energy and Climate Intelligence Unit, which supports XR's course of strong action and demands, the time frame being urged by XR is "an ambition that technically, economically and politically has absolutely no chance of being fulfilled."
-Due to the inaction of governments in the past, it would be difficult to achieve net zero in such a short time frame.
-It said that one way to go net zero by 2025 would include the scrapping of flying and 38 million petrol and diesel cars would need to be removed from the roads.
-Twenty-six million gas boilers would need to be disconnected in six years.
-The Rapid Transition Alliance and the Centre for Alternative Technology are more positive about the date specified.

 Alleged extremism

-A report called "Extremism Rebellion" by Policy Exchange, a UK-based conservative think tank, said that Extinction Rebellion is an extremist organisation seeking the breakdown of liberal democracy and the rule of law, and called for the criminalisation of the group; the Police, Crime, Sentencing and Courts Act 2022 was based on the 2019 report by Policy Exchange, which received in 2017 a $30,000 donation by US-based oil and gas corporation ExxonMobil, to target Extinction Rebellion.
+A report called "Extremism Rebellion" by Policy Exchange, a UK-based conservative think tank, said that Extinction Rebellion is an extremist organisation seeking the breakdown of liberal democracy and the rule of law.
+It called for the criminalisation of the group's strategies, and the Police, Crime, Sentencing and Courts Act 2022 took recommendations directly from Policy Exchange's 2019 report.
+The think tank received in 2017 a $30,000 donation by US-based oil and gas corporation ExxonMobil, to target Extinction Rebellion.

 In 2019, the South East Counter Terrorism Unit police authority listed Extinction Rebellion, alongside neo-Nazi and Islamist terrorist groups, as a threat in a guide titled "Safeguarding young people and adults from ideological extremism".
 After media inquiries, they recalled and disavowed this guide, saying the presence of Extinction Rebellion was an error.
 Priti Patel, who advocated for the aforementioned policing bill, defended the decision to designate Extinction Rebellion as an extremist group after the guide was disavowed.